jeanmichelmorin/twitch-tv-adblocker/README.md

+# EDIT: I've found the owner, he simply updated the extension and reuploaded it under a new name. https://github.com/cleanlock/VideoAdBlockForTwitch
 # Twitch TV Adblocker

 This extension was removed from the Chrome Web Store for "not respecting their publishing rules and policies".
 Use at your own risk.